the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 Loops are particularly useful when we need to do things over time.
 To see this, we're going to explore geometric sequences.

 **Geometric sequences are sequences where there is a common ratio between each number in the sequence.**

 {{< figure src="https://www.storyofmathematics.com/wp-content/uploads/2021/01/geometeric-sequence-example.png" width="50%" alt-text="geometric sequence" >}}

 > For example, `1, 2, 4, 16,...` is a geometric sequence
 where each number is 2 times the number before it.
 >
 > The ratio between the sequence is 2

-**It is up to you to write a program that displays 10 digits of any geometric sequence given a ratio.**
+**In a minute, you will write a program that displays 10 digits of any geometric sequence.**

 ---

 ### [Pseudocode]

-**Pseudocode is an outline of the program we'll ultimately write where we don't worry about using Python syntax.**
+**Pseudocode is an outline of the program we plan to write.
+When writing pseudocode, we don't worry about using Python syntax.**

 To get started, think through the *pseudo-code* of what we want this program to do.

 {{< write-action >}} **In `geometric_sequence.py`, use `comments` to write the pseudocode to list the first 10 numbers of any geometric sequence.** There is currently one line of pseudocode in the file.
 > You've already seen examples of comments.
 > Any line that begins with a `#` is a comment

 Here are some things to consider: